Undergraduate Federal Direct Parent Plus Loans

 Step 3: Complete Your Loan Documents

 The same parent who completed the Direct PLUS Loan Request must complete and sign a Master Promissory Note (MPN) for Parent PLUS Loans.
-The electronic version of the MPN allows a parent to complete, sign and obtain a copy of his/her MPN over the web using his/her U.S. Department of Education issued PIN.
+The electronic version of the MPN allows a parent to complete, sign and obtain a copy of his/her MPN over the web using his/her U.S. Department of Education FSA ID.

 If the same parent previously signed an MPN and the MPN was linked for a Federal Direct PLUS Loan for this son/daughter, a new MPN for the upcoming academic year is not required; the MPN signed previously is still valid and in effect.
 However, if an endorser was obtained, the MPN is only valid for one year from the date of signature.